 If you’ve never created a bucket list, allow us to provide a little inspiration.
-Presenting our curated list of 10 insanely cool places on the planet you have to see and experience in your lifestyle.
+Presenting our curated list of 10 insanely cool places on the planet you have to see and experience in your lifetime.
 From seeing gorillas in the jungles of Uganda to cruising the Nile and coming up close with flamingos on the most beautiful beach in the Bahamas these destinations promise to induce your wanderlust.

 Machu Picchu, Peru